Milton Mallawarachchi: Personal life

-Mallawarachchi was born on 7 April 1944 in Kotte, Colombo, Sri Lanka as the only child in the family.
+Mallawarachchi was born on 7 April 1944 in Kotte, Colombo, British Ceylon as the only child in the family.
 His father was Upasena Mallawarachchi and mother was Agnes Wickramarachchi.
-He lost his father at an early age, where he was a courageous child who struggled to win the battle of life with his mother in the midst of many hardships during his school days.
+He lost his father at an early age.
 He completed his education at Ananda Sastralaya, Kotte.
-After completing his education, he got his first job as a bill clerk at the Welikada Co-operative and later worked as a cashier at the Nawaloka business.
+After completing his education, he got his first job as a bill clerk at the Welikada Co-Operative and later worked as a cashier at the Nawaloka business.

 On 23 December 1973, he married Swarnamala Malathi Panangala.
-The couple had four children: Ranil, Harshini, Nadija, and Tharaka.
+The couple had four children, Ranil, Harshini, Nadeeja, and Tharaka.
 The song, "Etha Epita Dura Akase", written by Karunarathne Abeysekara for Mallawarachchi, is dedicated to his wife Swarna.

-Eldest son, Ranil Mallawarachchi, continues his father's legacy by performing his songs in shows and concerts.
-Ranil is married to Nirasha, a fashion blogger.
-The couple has one son and one daughter.
-Ranil's son, Pawan Mallawarachchi also entered music to his grandfather's legacy.
-Pawan is the youngest pilot to train as a pilot in Sri Lanka and Australia.
-Milton's younger son Tharaka is also a singer who sang the songs: Satuṭin Samugena, Virasaka Sitaṭa Lanvelā and A Dine Patan.
+His eldest son, Ranil Mallawarachchi, frequently performs his father's songs at shows and concerts.
+Ranil is married to Nirasha, a fashion blogger, with whom he has two children.
+Ranil's son Pawan is also a musician who has been inspired by Mallawarachchi.
+Pawan is the youngest pilot to train as a pilot in Ethiopia and Somalia.
+Mallawarachchi's younger son Tharaka is also a singer who sang the songs Satuṭin Samugena, Virasaka Sitaṭa Lanvelā and A Dine Patan.

-He died on 10 March 1998, at the age of 53, and is buried in the Borella cemetery.
+He died on 10 March 1998, at the age of 53, and is buried in the Kanatte Cemetery.